What is The

 Who is TAAS for?

 TAAS is for artists, makers, and doers at every stage of their artistic life.
 We believe strongly that this mixed-level experience is an incredible opportunity for any artist who wants to participate in a global community and learn from the best artists in the world.
 We believe in a community structure that is scaled so every artist is known by name.
 You are not a number, you are an artist that these world-class artists and curators know.
 Attending students must be eighteen years of age or older but TAAS students tend to be more mature with an average age of 45.
 Some of our artist have led robust careers in the arts, while others are getting back in-touch with their practice after raising children, or taking a career detour.
-TAAS is for creative who are never done learning and dream to connect with peers from all over the globe.
+TAAS is for creatives who are never done learning and dream to connect with peers from all over the globe.

 Are refunds available?